fbaube/lwdx/README.md

 * XML DTD-style entity substitutions (but didn't you get the memo? yer sposta use DITA `conref`)
 * Details of comment handling in Markdown, and how it can support roundtripping for complex LwDITA tags (note that LwDITA relies on CommonMark with extensions)
 ## TODOs & Roadmap
-* Implement character entities
+* Implement character entities, partly to enhance the input parser comparisons
-* Publishing! (this is the first step to usefulness, and will be done by using the DITA-OT's preprocessing stage as a guide)
+* Publishing! (this is the first step to usefulness, and will be done along the lines of the DITA-OT's preprocessing stage)
-* A schema-driven WYSIWYG IBE (in-browser editor, probably oughta be based on [CodeMirror](https://codemirror.net/demo/xmlcomplete.html))
+* A schema-driven WYSIWYG IBE (in-browser editor, which probably oughta be based on [CodeMirror](https://codemirror.net/demo/xmlcomplete.html))
-* Some level of integration with _DITA for Small Teams_ [D4ST](http://www.dita-for-small-teams.org/)
+* Some level of integration with _DITA for Small Teams_ [_D4ST_](http://www.dita-for-small-teams.org/)
 * Enhanced support for common DITA mechanisms like conref files and glossary files
-* LwDITA-style specialization-by-example
+* Support for LwDITA-style specialization-by-example
 * _Not_ roadmapped: Support for `ditaval` files for conditional publishing
 ## Contributing
 * Contact me at fbaube at welho daaht com